 Why Use An Annuity?

 Why use an annuity?
 Annuities are the only retirement plan in the United States that provides a guaranteed income for a lifetime, even if the plan runs out of money.
 The annuity is a money management tool in retirement, taking all the guesswork in budgeting your day-to-day expenses.
-By utilizing this financial plan, a retiree will never have to worry about running out of money.
+By utilizing this financial plan, a retiree will never have to worry about running out of money, and you’ll be able to earn interest along the way!

 Annuity Basics